Get all the latest data for Hiroshima

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-MLIT Land Price Systems Hub Japan's core government source for official land price benchmarking.
-We used it to anchor Hiroshima land value trends with the most comparable official yardstick.
-We treat it as a slow-moving annual benchmark rather than a real-time price ticker.
+MLIT Land Price Public Notice Japan's core official annual land price benchmark, published directly by the national government.
+We used it to anchor what is happening to land values in Hiroshima with the most comparable official yardstick available.
+We treat it as a slow-moving benchmark rather than a real-time price ticker.

-MLIT Transaction Price Information Official government channel for anonymized real transaction prices.
-We used it as the closest thing to ground truth for Hiroshima deal prices by property type.
-We summarized recent transactions to estimate city-level prices per square meter.
+MLIT Real Estate Transaction Price System The official government channel for anonymized real transaction prices across Japan.
+We used it as the closest available ground truth for actual deal prices in Hiroshima by property type.
+We summarized recent transactions to estimate city-level per-square-meter prices and typical total prices.

-MLIT Real Estate Price Index Official index built to international statistical standards for trend tracking.
-We used it to cross-check whether Hiroshima's transaction-based trend aligns with national housing price direction.
-We treat it as a sanity check on momentum.
+MLIT Real Estate Price Index An official index built to international statistical standards, designed for consistent trend tracking.
+We used it to cross-check whether our Hiroshima transaction-based price trend is consistent with the national housing market direction.
+We used it as a directional sanity check, not a Hiroshima-specific series.

-Japan Housing Finance Agency (Flat 35) Official reference for widely used long-term fixed mortgage pricing.
-We used it as a concrete, consumer-relevant rate benchmark for January 2026.
-We modeled affordability sensitivity using the most common posted rate range.
+Japan Housing Finance Agency (Flat 35 Rates) The official source for Japan's most widely-used long-term fixed mortgage pricing.
+We used it as the consumer-facing mortgage rate benchmark for January 2026.
+We modeled buyer affordability sensitivity using the posted rate range to understand how borrowing costs are constraining budgets in Hiroshima.

-Statistics Bureau Internal Migration Reports Official dataset for domestic moves, a key housing demand driver.
-We used it to judge whether Hiroshima is gaining or losing residents.
-We translated migration direction into neighborhood-level pressure analysis.
+Statistics Bureau of Japan (Internal Migration Report) The official dataset for domestic population movement, a key driver of local housing demand.
+We used it to judge whether Hiroshima city is gaining or losing residents relative to surrounding areas.
+We then translated the migration direction into neighborhood-level demand pressure, distinguishing central from suburban dynamics.

-e-Stat Population Estimates Government's distribution platform for official population tables.
-We used it to ground population level and recent changes for Hiroshima Prefecture context.
-We treat population as a slow but powerful force shaping the 5 to 10 year outlook.
+e-Stat Japan Population Estimates The Japanese government's official statistical distribution platform for population data.
+We used it to ground the population level and recent trajectory for Hiroshima prefecture as context for our analysis.
+We treat population as a slow but powerful force shaping the 5 to 10 year housing demand outlook.

-BIS/FRED Japan Residential Property Prices Standardized international series useful for cross-country context.
-We used it to confirm Japan's national housing cycle direction up to the latest quarter.
-We treat it as a national cycle cross-check, not Hiroshima-specific data.
+BIS / FRED Japan Residential Property Price Index A standardized international series with a long history, useful for placing Japan in a global context.
+We used it to confirm the national housing cycle direction up to the latest available quarter.
+We used it only as a national cross-check and did not apply it as a Hiroshima-specific data point.

-Reuters (BOJ Rate Reporting) Reputable wire service that reliably reports policy moves and market levels.
-We used it to complement official BOJ channels with market expectations as of the first half of 2026.
-We do not use it as the primary dataset, only for rate-path narrative.
+Reuters (BOJ Rate Normalization, January 2026) A reputable international wire service that reliably reports policy developments and market expectations.
+We used it to complement the official BOJ channels with market expectations for the rate path as of January 2026.
+We used it only for rate-path narrative color, not as a primary data source for prices.

 Get the full checklist for your due diligence in Hiroshima